 west coast of the Netherlands Early Middle Ages

 It was in the second half of the seventh century AD people founded the settlement that became Medemblik, at the ridge of the Abbekerk Creek.
 It was the time local markets or trading sites named a wic (or 'wijk' or 'vik' or 'wich' originating from the Latin word vicus) and bigger trade emporia emerged.
 This wic was well connected to Lake Almere and to the River Vlie via the Medemolaca Creek.
 A creek that was about thirty meters wide at the time.
-The settlement developed into a so-called langwurt in German language, meaning an oblong-shaped terp (a terp being an artificial dwelling mound.
+The settlement developed into a so-called Langwurt in German language, meaning an oblong-shaped, elongated terp (a terp being an artificial dwelling mound.
 To understand the history of terps better, read our blog post Manual Making a Terp in 12 Steps).
-The settlement was more-or-less four-hundred meters long with shipyards, quays and scaffolds.
+The specific elongated terps or Langwurten were typically situated close to an estuary or bay with rivers or creeks connecting them with the interior.
+It was a type of terp (or Wurt) common in the area of the Wadden Sea from the Netherlands to the Butjadingen peninsula of Germany.
+A famous former Langwurt is the city of Emden, Germany.
+The settlement of Medemblik was more-or-less four-hundred meters long with shipyards, quays and scaffolds.
 Houses were located about ten meters from the banks and placed in a right angle.
 The langwurt and the street plan is typical for early-medieval Frisian trading towns.

-Around these emporia regional trading towns developed, like Birka (near Stockholm), Dispargum (modern Duisburg), Gipeswic (modern Ipswich), Hoei in Belgium, Eoforwic/Jórvík (modern York), Lundenwic (modern London), Ribe, Stavoren, Walicras or villa Walichrum (modern Domburg), Witla (still not located exactly yet but probably near present-day Voorne, the Netherlands) and, of course, grand dame Medemblik.
+Around these emporia regional trading towns developed, like Birka (near Stockholm), Dispargum (modern Duisburg), Gipeswic (modern Ipswich), Hoei in Belgium, Eburacum/Eoforwic/Jórvík (modern York), Lundenburth/Lundenwic (modern London), Ribe, Stavoren, villa Walichrum/Walicras/Walacria (modern Domburg), Witla (still not located exactly yet but probably near present-day Voorne, the Netherlands) and, of course, grand dame Medemblik.
 These were all principal sites where often silver coins were being produced and used, although the actual minting of coin has never been established for Medemblik to date.
 By the way, did you notice all the wics and vics in the names?

 Frisian trade network Early Middle Ages